hans-mayer/synflood.c/README.md

 buffer in an attempt to set up a new connection with us (at this point the connection is "half open" which is why the SYN Flooding Attack is also known as the "Half Open Attack").
-The half open connections can be seen on the server side with `netstat -nt4 | grep "SYN_RECV"`.
-By sending multiple SYNs per second, we cantry to get the server to exhaust it's memory and thus make it to be unable to serve legitimate clients.
+The half open connections can be seen on the server side with `netstat -nat | grep "SYN_RECV"`.
+By sending multiple SYNs per second, we can try to get the server to exhaust it's memory and thus make it to be unable to serve legitimate clients.

 To drive an important point home - this DOS attack exhausts a server's memory